 “His name is Schwarzer Ton and I wouldn’t exactly be judging him if I were you — he’s one of the best DJs in Berlin.”

-“He must be if the main job requirement is to be fucked in the head.”
+“Oh, is that the coveted role where the main job requirement is to be fucked in the head?”

 “Charlotte,” Irving said but he couldn’t think of anything suitably consoling to tell her.